The Honda CR-V class action lawsuit was dismissed after the plaintiff and Honda agreed to settle the case on an individual basis.

 The lawsuit claims that windshields in the 5th generation CR-V are subject to stress cracks from excessive pressure from the frame.
 Honda's warranty is supposed to cover any broken glass that is the result of a defect but continually denies a defect exists.

 While dismissing the lawsuit is a blow to other owners experiencing the same problem, the action waskeep reading article "A CR-V Cracked Windshield Lawsuit Has Been Settled Outside of Court"

-dismissed without prejudice as to the claims of the members of the putative class other than Plaintiff.
-This at least leaves the possibility of future cases for the same problem open.
+dismissed without prejudice as to the claims of the members of the putative class other than Plaintiffwhich leaves future lawsuits in play.

 A 2018 CR-V owner has sued Honda for denying his cracked windshield warranty claim

 even though both the dealership warranty administrator and a 3rd party company agree that the crack was due to stress from a defect.
 It wasn't until the claim made it up to a local parts and service manager that the claim was denied.

 Honda's warranty program is supposed to repair broken or chipped window glass if it's the result of defects in materials or workmanship.
 But somehow they just keep insisting a defect doesn't exist.
 How odd.…keep reading article "Honda Sued For Routinely Denying Windshield Warranty Claims"